motdotla/writings/articles/sendgrid-heroku-docs.md

 Full documentation of all the features of SendGrid's Node.js package can be found on [Github](http://github.com/sendgrid/sendgrid-nodejs)

+## Python

+SendGrid has a Python module that facilitates the adoption of SendGrid in Python applications.
+The module's source code can be found at [GitHub](http://github.com/sendgrid/sendgrid-python).

+Add sendgrid>=0.5.0 in your requirements.txt file.

+The following code is an example on how to send email using the module:

+    :::python
+    import sendgrid

+    sg = sendgrid.SendGridClient('YOUR_SENDGRID_USERNAME', 'YOUR_SENDGRID_PASSWORD')

+    message = sendgrid.Mail()
+    message.add_to('John Doe ')
+    message.set_subject('Example')
+    message.set_text('Body')
+    message.set_from('Doe John ')
+    status, msg = sg.send(message)

+Full documentation of all the features of SendGrid’s Python module can be found on [GitHub](http://github.com/sendgrid/sendgrid-python).

 ## PHP

 SendGrid has a PHP library that facilitates the adoption of SendGrid in PHP applications.
-The module's source code can be found at [Github](http://github.com/sendgrid/sendgrid-php).
+The module's source code can be found at [GitHub](http://github.com/sendgrid/sendgrid-php).

 Add SendGrid to your composer.json file.